buwituze/formative3_group2_dqn-agent/README.md

 #### Key Insights

-**🚀 Performance Highlights:**
+**Successful Experiments:**

 - Experiments 14 and 15 reached perfect 10.0 ± 0.0 scores by pairing conservative learning rates (≤9e-04) with high gammas (≥0.965), confirming that modest step sizes still converge quickly within 150k timesteps.
 - Experiment 11 scored 8.4 despite heavier variance, showing that slightly looser epsilon decay (0.0005) can still recover strong play when gamma stays near 0.99.

-**⚠️ Failure Modes:**
+**Failed Experiments:**

-- Aggressive learning rates of 0.0025 and 0.0038 (Experiments 16 and 20) collapsed to zero reward even with supportive gamma values, highlighting the sensitivity of DQN’s replay updates to step size.
+- Aggressive learning rates of 0.0025 and 0.0038 (Experiments 16 and 20) collapsed to zero reward even with supportive gamma values, highlighting the sensitivity of DQN's replay updates to step size.
 - Reducing gamma below 0.93 (Experiment 13) prevented the agent from planning across frames, resulting in a flat reward curve regardless of exploratory behaviour.

-**🏆 Best Configuration (Experiments 14 & 15):**
+**Optimal Configuration (Experiments 14 & 15):**
 Both runs delivered perfect 10.0 ± 0.0 scores using near-identical settings:

-- **Learning Rate**: 9e-04 and 5e-05 kept gradients stable without slowing convergence.
+- **Learning Rate**: 9e-04 and 5e-05
-- **Gamma**: 0.975 and 0.965 preserved long-horizon credit assignment needed for aiming follow-through.
+- **Gamma**: 0.975 and 0.965
-- **Batch Size**: 256 balanced replay diversity and GPU throughput.
+- **Batch Size**: 256
-- **Exploration**: ε decays of 0.0002–0.0006 held a gradual shift from exploration to exploitation across the 150k steps.
+- **Exploration**: ε decays of 0.0002–0.0006

-**Why These Settings Work:**
+**Analysis:**

-1. **Replay Stability**: Modest learning rates avoid overshooting when large 256-sample batches update the network.
+1. Modest learning rates avoid overshooting when large 256-sample batches update the network
-2. **Strategic Planning**: High gammas reward sequences that line up the ball, mirroring successful human play patterns.
+2. High gammas reward sequences that line up the ball
-3. **Controlled Exploration**: The measured ε schedules keep the agent probing until it consistently locks onto the strike trajectory.
+3. Controlled ε schedules keep the agent exploring until it finds effective strategies
-4. **Short-Horizon Efficiency**: The configuration converges within 150k steps, matching the resource budget used for these experiments.
+4. The configuration converges within 150k steps

-**📌 Practical Takeaways:**
+**Summary:**

 - Keep learning rates at or below 9e-04 and maintain gamma ≥0.965 to secure double-digit scores within a 150k-timestep training budget.
 - Slower epsilon schedules (decay ≤0.0006) improved score consistency, while faster decay (≥0.0008) correlated with higher variance in Experiments 18 and 19.
-- Experiment 14’s checkpoint (`dqn_model_exp4.zip` in `annabelle_experiments/`) is the most stable candidate for demonstration runs.
+- Experiment 14's checkpoint (`dqn_model_exp4.zip` in `annabelle_experiments/`) is the most stable candidate for demonstration runs.

 **Agent in play**